 Otherwise known as BOCE ("Boh-SEE") this group administers a variety of educational programs for our church.
 Its main responsibility is coordinating our Sunday School program by choosing curriculum and seeking volunteers to teach.

-Other Christian educational activities include various Adult Bible Studies programs that take place throughout the year, Vacation Bible School (VBS), a week long summer program for children, and sponsoring our church’s Youth Group, Cub Scouts, Boy Scouts and Venture Scouts.
+Other Christian educational activities include various Adult Bible Studies programs that take place throughout the year and sponsoring our church’s Youth Group, Cub Scouts, Boy Scouts and Venture Scouts.

 The Church Council is composed of the Church Pastor, the Church Clerk and the Church Treasurer, in addition to a host of chairpersons serving on the Church-in-the-Gardens Boards:

 - Board of Christian Education